Bear Rank Advancement

 Here’s How to Help Your Scout Advance!

-To earn the Bear badge, a youth must complete six required adventures, plus one elective adventure, and complete the Cyber Chip award for their age.
+To earn the Bear badge, a Scout must complete six required adventures, plus one elective adventure, and complete the "Protect Yourself Rules" adventure for their age.

 The required adventures are: